RameshAditya/ducky/README.md

 Ducky is also fairly shy, so don't try touching him with the mouse pointer or he may try dodging you. :wink:

+## Set-Up Instructions

+So you too want a Ducky of your own, eh?

+It's easy!
+* Download the contents of this repository, and then go to ```chrome://extensions```
+* Enable Developer Mode, if you haven't.
+* Select ```Load Unpacked```
+* Find the folder that contains all the files in this repository and select it.
+* Ta-da!
+Ducky has arrived!

 ### Future Plans
 * Add interactivity and emoji support :slightly_smiling_face: